apknusel/YouTube-Spot-Saver/README.md

 ## Future Features

 - [ ] Allow users to set the amount of time the spot in the video is saved for
-- [ ] Figure out if a work around is needed for preventing ads current time being changed instead of the YouTube videos.
+- [ ] Add ad blocking capabilities?
+- [x] Detect ads to prevent the timestamp being applied too early

 ## Installation

 ### Chrome Store
-1. Download from the Chrome Store [here](https://chromewebstore.google.com/detail/youtube-spot-saver/lodlknnffpkkekcpciclpnfghnhmmpmk)
+1. Download from the Chrome Web Store [here](https://chromewebstore.google.com/detail/youtube-spot-saver/lodlknnffpkkekcpciclpnfghnhmmpmk)

 ### Manual
 1. Clone the repository to your local machine.